 - 1. Remove the instrument's enclosure cover. - 2.
 Ensure the configuration jumpers on the control circuit are correct for this application.
 See Tables 3-2 through 3-6. - 3.
-Make sure the input power is wired correctly (see Chapter 2). - 4.
+Make sure the input power is wired correctly (see Section 2). - 4.
 Apply power to the instrument.
-Verify the yellow LED is on and allow the instrument fifteen minutes to warm-up. - 5.
-Verify the mode switch is in the RUN position. - 6.
-Attach a DC voltmeter to P1 with the positive (+) lead to position one (Red) and the negative (-) lead to position two (Blue). - 7.
+Verify the yellow LED is on.
+Allow fifteen minutes for the instrument to warm-up. - 5.
+Verify the Mode switch is in the RUN position. - 6.
+Attach a DC voltmeter to P1 with the positive (+) lead to position one (red) and the negative (-) lead to position two (blue). - 7.
 Raise the process fluid level so the sensing element is wet. - 8.
 Allow the output signal to stabilize and record the wet condition value.

-Wet Condition Signal = volts DC
+Wet Condition Signal = \\\\\ volts DC

 Note: The output signal at P1 is relative to the type of process media detected.
-See Figure 3-4.
+See Figure 18.